jetbrains-academy/refactoring-course/RefactoringAndItsPurpose/GettingFamiliarWithIDERefactoringFeatures/task.md

 # Task 4/4: Getting familiar with IDE refactoring features

-There are two places to explore available refactoring actions in IDE: **Refactor This** and **Search Everywhere** dialogs.
+There are two places to explore available refactoring actions in the IDE: the **Refactor This** and **Search Everywhere** dialogs.

-To invoke refactoring in IntelliJ IDEA, select an item to refactor (variable, method, class, package, etc) and press **&shortcut:Refactorings.QuickListPopupAction;** (macOS) or **Shift+Ctrl+Alt+T** (Windows/Linux) to open a list of refactorings that can be applied.
+To invoke refactoring in IntelliJ IDEA, select an item to refactor (a variable, method, class, package, etc.) and press **&shortcut:Refactorings.QuickListPopupAction;** (macOS) or **Shift+Ctrl+Alt+T** (Windows/Linux) to open a list of refactorings that can be applied.